awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 IAM password policies can require passwords to be rotated or expired after a given number of days\.

-Security Hub recommends that the password policy expire passwords after 90 days or less\.
+CIS recommends that the password policy expire passwords after 90 days or less\.
 Reducing the password lifetime increases account resiliency against brute force login attempts\.
 Requiring regular password changes also helps in the following scenarios:
 + Passwords can be stolen or compromised without your knowledge\.
 This can happen via a system compromise, software vulnerability, or internal threat\.
 + Certain corporate and government web filters or proxy servers can intercept and record traffic even if it's encrypted\.
 + Many people use the same password for many systems such as work, email, and personal\.